OpenKJ/OpenKJ/README.md

 BreakMusic is a VERY basic bare bones media player.
 The only real reason it exists is so that I could have something that would receive IPC commands from KaraokeHost to tell it to fade out when a karaoke track starts playing and fade back in when it is stopped.
 (I'm a lazy KJ like that).

 Both are experimental but usable at this point.
-I am using it to run my shows every weekend now, but if you do so and it kills kittens or eats your firstborn don't come screaming at me ;) Some features are still incomplete, and the code is full of ugly.
+I am using it to run my shows every weekend now, but if you do so and it kills kittens or eats your firstborn don't come screaming at me ;) Some features are still incomplete.
 To any other developers looking at this code, please don't laugh too hard, as I'm self taught primarily for the purpose of writing this.
 Well, okay, you can laugh, but only if you're willing to fix the code that you're making fun of ;)

 **Requirements to build KaraokeHost:**